-Previously the home of the American figurative painter Joan Brown, this San Francisco Eichler home at the top of Diamond Heights was purchased by one of our long term clients who is a senior director at Apple.
-The large house was suffering from a lack of natural light, a funky layout, and a mishmash of finishes.
-When we discussed the long term vision for the house, the Owners challenged us to ‘surprise them’ with thoughtful, unexpected details.
-Our focus was on creating a light filled, airy space that was minimal but warm.
-A preserved mosaic tile at one of the bathrooms pays respect to Joan Brown and her beloved cat Donald.
+Previously the home of the American figurative painter Joan Brown, this San Francisco Eichler home at the top of Diamond Heights was purchased by one of our long term clients who asked us to provide a new vision for the house that could be implemented in phases.
+The house was suffering from a lack of natural light, a funky layout, and a mishmash of finishes.
+The Owners challenged us to ‘surprise them’ with thoughtful, unexpected details.
+Our focus was on creating a light filled, airy space with pops of texture and geometry.
+One of our favorite original details is a tile mosaic of of Joan Brown’s beloved cat Donald.
+The spirit of Joan and Donald lives on!

 The design was implemented in 2 phases, using the same design and construction team.
 Entry, Kitchen and Dining was part of Phase One, with the remaining areas completed under Phase Two.